smscommunity/sms-guide/_game/shines/bianco/episode1.md

 grand_parent: Shines
 ---
 # Bianco 1
-Bianco 1 is an optional shine with an intended skip to Bianco 2 by the developers, and is collected in categories like 79, 96, and 120 Shines.
+Bianco 1 is an optional shine with an intended skip to Bianco 2 by the developers, and is collected in non-Any% categories like 79, 96, and 120 Shines.
+If you are new to Any%, you should be skipping this shine.

 #### 79/96 Shines
 - Waterslide down the hill as normal in Bianco 2